 Write an equation for a function that represents your graph.

-Jack feels that the best position for the pedal to start riding is when the pedal is at 10 inches and heading downward.
+Jack feels that the best position for the pedal to start riding is when the pedal is at inches and heading downward.
 What is the first time the pedal will be in this position?

-Set your equation from part (a) equal to 10 and solve.
+Set your equation from part (a) equal to and solve.

+Use the eTool below to see a sample animation.
 Click the link to the right for full version.
-PCT 11-90 HW eTool
+11-90 HW eTool